erhant/circomkit/README.md

 # Shorthand for `compile` and then `ptau`
 yarn keygen circuit-name -p phase1-ptau-path [-n num-contribs (default: 1)]

-# Generate a proof for a JSON input
-yarn prove circuit-name -i input-name

-# Verify a proof for some JSON input
-yarn verify circuit-name -i input-name

 # Clean circuit artifacts
 yarn clean circuit-name